Akwesasne: Legal system

 In 2016, Akwesasne established an independent indigenous legal system and court to deal with non-criminal offenses within the reserve.
 The 32 new laws cover civil matters handled by an indigenous legal team director of public prosecution, public prosecutor and two justices.

 The system does not rely on jail terms but uses restorative justice to bring resolution between the accused and plaintiff.
 The members of the legal team are not required to have a law degree but are required to complete training and are approved by a review commission.

 Education

-Akwesasne has five elementary schools on the territory.
-Three schools are under the direction of the Ahkwesasne Mohawk Board of Education: